lake-wg/edhoc/draft-ietf-lake-edhoc.md

 0
 ~~~~~~~~~~~~~~~~~~~~~~~

-The mandatory-to-implement cipher suite 0 is supported by both the Initiator and the Responder, see {{cipher-suites}}.
+Cipher suite 0 is supported by both the Initiator and the Responder, see {{cipher-suites}}.

 ### Message_1